Spindle-Agile/AgileGovernance-Constitution/AgileGovernance-Constitution.md

 Unless a special appointment or exclusion is made under the terms of this section, the Core Circle Members of a Circle are:

-- **(a)** each Partner filling a Defined Role in the Circle;
+- **(a)** each Organization's Member filling a Defined Role in the Circle;
 - **(b)** the Lead Link of the Circle, as defined in Section 2.2;
 - **(c)** each Rep Link elected to the Circle, as defined in Section 2.6.4;
 - **(d)** and each Cross Link into the Circle, as defined in Section 2.7.

 #### 2.3.2 Exclusion for Multi-Filled Roles

-If multiple Partners are assigned to the same Defined Role in a Circle, the Circle may enact a Policy that limits how many of them are Core Circle Members as a result of that Role assignment.
-However, the Policy must allow at least one of the Partners filling the Role to represent it as a Core Circle Member, and must specify how that representative will be determined.
+If multiple Organization's Members are assigned to the same Defined Role in a Circle, the Circle may enact a Policy that limits how many of them are Core Circle Members as a result of that Role assignment.
+However, the Policy must allow at least one of the Organization's Members filling the Role to represent it as a Core Circle Member, and must specify how that representative will be determined.

-The Policy can define a pathway for the excluded Partners to process Tensions related to that Role.
-If it does not, any Partners representing the Role have the duty to consider and process Tensions conveyed by the excluded Partners, exactly as a Rep Link would if the Role were a Sub-Circle.
+The Policy can define a pathway for the excluded Organization's Members to process Tensions related to that Role.
+If it does not, any Organization's Members representing the Role have the duty to consider and process Tensions conveyed by the excluded Organization's Members, exactly as a Rep Link would if the Role were a Sub-Circle.

 #### 2.3.3 Exclusion for Minor Allocations

-Sometimes, a Partner allocates only a very minor, nearly insignificant amount of attention to a Defined Role in a Circle.
-If the Circle's Lead Link reasonably believes this is the case, the Lead Link may exclude that Partner from serving as a Core Circle Member as a result of that Role assignment.
+Sometimes, a Organization's Member allocates only a very minor, nearly insignificant amount of attention to a Defined Role in a Circle.
+If the Circle's Lead Link reasonably believes this is the case, the Lead Link may exclude that Organization's Member from serving as a Core Circle Member as a result of that Role assignment.

-If a Partner is so excluded, the Lead Link has a duty to consider and process Tensions conveyed by the excluded Partner, exactly as a Rep Link would were the Role a Sub-Circle, unless an alternate pathway is defined for the excluded Partner to process Tensions related to that Role.
+If a Organization's Member is so excluded, the Lead Link has a duty to consider and process Tensions conveyed by the excluded Organization's Member, exactly as a Rep Link would were the Role a Sub-Circle, unless an alternate pathway is defined for the excluded Organization's Member to process Tensions related to that Role.

 #### 2.3.4 Special Appointments of Core Members